Global-Survival/curiosume/doc/netention_user_guide.md

 #

+# Important definitions

+Tag

+A tag is a unique property or set of properties that allows to define an object.

+Object

+An object is a unique association of Tags and their values.

 # Trust System

-Self-organising moderation system that can scale to any number of users without the need of a centralised authority.
+Self-organising moderation or peer-reviewing system that can scale to any number of users without the need of a centralised authority.
 It aims at constantly improve the quality of the ontology and the good behaviour within the system.
 It can also expand to a reputation economy.

-Trusted users
+Trusted users ( tag = trustedUser )

-A verified user has been tagged positively by at least three verified users.
+A trusted user has been tagged positively by at least three trusted users.
 This kind of tag can be also used as a kind of reputation currency to build a trusted network.
+A trusted user shall not be a bot (else it would need the tag botUser).

 Trusted taggers